Last updated 18 min read

 case let action as FetchMovies:

-apiService.fetchMoviesList(page: action.page) {
+moviesService.fetchMoviesList(page: action.page) { result in

 }